by Wyn Hilty

 Hey, a Gunderoo.

-Underoos were a brand of children’s underwear produced by Fruit of the Loom and featuring various licensed designs ranging from Batman and Superman to the Dukes of Hazzard.
-They were first marketed in 1978.
+Underoos are a brand of children’s underwear produced by Fruit of the Loom and featuring various licensed designs ranging from Batman and Superman to the Dukes of Hazzard.
+They were first marketed in 1978 and now offer adult sizes.

 Uh, hello, this is Carlton, your doorman?